bklevence/bklevence.github.io/_tools/3dp-printing.md

 **2+ Connect**

 Quite a good machine.
 From my own experience with various printers, this is the buy.
 I'd get one for myself if I needed one!
+The only issues I started running into were problems with the bowden tube after 100's of hours of prints.
+Updated clips and more tubing were needed.
+This machine was my "express lane" printer that students could utilize if iterating on a design.
+Which meant it was proven printable on a Lulzbot w/o issue it could also offer quality comperable to the Dimension.

 ## Lulzbot